Impurity with a resonance in the vicinity of the Fermi energy: Dynamics upon immersion of the impurity

 where $\hat{\mathcal{H}}_{s}$ is the Hamiltonian of the $s$-wave part of the system.
-In order to simplify the evaluation of Eq.~\eqref{eq_time_evolution}, the single-particle wave functions $\phi^{(0)}_{j}$ that enter Eq.~(\ref{eq:Psi_0_det}) are expanded in the basis of one-body wave functions $\phi_{j}$ (see Eq.~(\ref{eq_radial}))
+In order to simplify the evaluation of Eq.~\eqref{eq_time_evolution}, we expand the single-particle wave functions $\phi^{(0)}_{j}$ that enter Eq.~(\ref{eq:Psi_0_det}) in the basis of one-body wave functions $\phi_{j}$ (see Eq.~(\ref{eq_radial}))

 where the expansion coefficients are defined as